Alton1998/Arrhythmia-Detection/README.md

 We will be using the [MIT data](https://archive.physionet.org/physiobank/database/html/mitdbdir/mitdbdir.htm) to train a model to detect Arrhythmias.

+## Summary of Project

+We are using the ECG data collected by BIH and MIT, to see the distribution of the data you can check the

 ## Summary of the data after analyzing.

 - **No. of records**: 48